 It was certainly a place that made up to me for bad weather.

-But as I came outside of the tent the Pir Panjal was no longer the highlight but the surrounding deodar forest!
+As I came outside of the tent the Pir Panjal was no longer the highlight but the surrounding deodar forest!

-Mashobra Over Shimla
+Mashobra Is Better Than Shimla

-Despite located at a slightly lower altitude than Shimla, Mashobra remains a few degrees cooler throughout the year, and that is because of its rich forest land.
+Despite being located at a slightly lower altitude than Shimla, Mashobra remains a few degrees cooler throughout the year, and that is because of its rich forest land.

 Numerous colorful thatched and cone-shaped roofs peeking amidst snow-peaked mountains moreover make the entire area look no less heavenly.

-What To See And Do In Mashobra
+Things To Do In Mashobra Greens

-- The Presidential Retreat (built in 1850, this was the original property for the Viceroy of India)
+- The Presidential Retreat (built-in 1850, this was the original property for the Viceroy of India)

 - Reserve Forest Sanctuary (for bird lovers to spot the rare Himalayan eagles, pheasants, partridges, and chukars).